thaobuihb/Mystery-Thao/detective_handbook/git.md

 **Git**

-Take a look back through the various [git lessons on Teachable](https://makersacademy.teachable.com/courses/256825/lectures/3989156) to refresh your memory of git and the various commands.
+If needed, take a look back through the [git resources](https://journey.makers.tech/units/git-version-control) to refresh your memory of git and the various commands.